Juvenile Criminal Lawyer Miami, FL

 In the event that victims were harmed or injured in the commission of a robbery, prosecutors may also push for heightened charges and penalties.
 The penalties may include possible terms of detention in a juvenile detention facility, probation, fines, court-ordered classes, and the limitations that come with having such a serious conviction on one's record can negatively impact your child's future.

-Juvenile Drug Crime Defense in Miami
+Juvenile Drug Crime Defense in Miami, FL

 In Miami-Dade County, drug crimes are among the most heavily prosecuted criminal offenses of all juvenile crimes.
 While charges can vary considerably, all drug crime allegations should be taken seriously, as they pose significant penalties and can threaten the futures of young convicted offenders.